menu icon

 Making of the fresh coconut masala paste

-• Take the coconut in a mixer along with 2-3 tbsp of water and grind it to a fine paste.
+• Take the coconut in a mixer along with 2-3 tablespoon of water and grind it to a fine paste.
 We need thick coconut paste hence ensure that don't add too much of water while grinding

 Making of Erissery